benjaminb/citeline/README.md

 Citeline is a research tool designed to help researchers automatically find and resolve relevant citations when writing academic papers.
 The system analyzes input sentences (and their context) to recommend appropriate citations from a large corpus of research papers.

-The project focuses on astrophysics research, using approximately 50,000 research papers from the Astrophysics Data System (ADS) and 3,000 review papers as our dataset.
-Our approach leverages:
+The project focuses on astrophysics research, using approximately 52,000 research papers from the Astrophysics Data System (ADS) and 3,000 review papers as our dataset.
+This codebase enables us to quickly prototype and evaluate various document retrieval techniques.
+In particular we implement:

-- Vector embeddings to capture semantic relationships between text
+- Document chunking and embedding
 - Milvus DB for efficient similarity search
 - Advanced reranking and rank fusion techniques
 - LLM-based citation extraction for improved accuracy
-- Custom text segmentation to optimize document chunking

 ## How It Works